Austin–Bergstrom International Airport: Beginnings

-In 1942, the city of Austin purchased land and donated the land to the Federal government of the United States for a military installation, with the stipulation that the city would get the land back when the government no longer needed it.
-This land became Bergstrom Air Force Base.
+In 1942, the city of Austin purchased land and donated the land to the federal government of the United States for a military installation, with the stipulation that the city would get the land back when the government no longer needed it.
+This land became Del Valle Army Air Base, or Del Valle Airfield.
 Del Valle Airfield was activated on September 19, 1942, on 3000 acre leased from the City of Austin.
 The name of the base was changed to Bergstrom Army Airfield (AAF) in March 1943 in honor of Captain John August Earl Bergstrom, a reservist in the 19th Bombardment Group, who was killed at Clark Field, Philippines in 1941.
 He was the first Austinite killed in World War II.
 With the separation of the United States Air Force and United States Army in September 1947, the name again changed to Bergstrom Air Force Base.
 It would have this name until it was decommissioned in the early 1990s, with all military aviation ceasing in 1995 after more than 50 years.

 As Austin was quickly outgrowing the old Robert Mueller Municipal Airport, the city began considering options for a new airport as early as 1971, when the Federal Aviation Administration proposed that Austin and San Antonio build a joint regional airport.
 That idea was rejected, as few Austinites supported driving halfway to San Antonio on Interstate 35 to catch a flight.
-Afterward, the city submitted a proposal to the United States Air Force for joint use of Bergstrom Air Force Base in 1976.
+Afterwards, the city submitted a proposal to the United States Air Force for joint use of Bergstrom Air Force Base in 1976.
 The Air Force rejected the proposal in 1978 as being too disruptive to its operations.

 In the 1980s, neighborhoods around Mueller applied enough political pressure to force the city council to choose a site for a new airport from locations under consideration.
 In November 1987, voters approved a referendum designating a site near Manor.
 The city began acquiring the land but faced lawsuits from the Sierra Club and others concerned about the Manor location and its potential environmental impact.